Joren1996/PCR-GLOBWB_model/model/README.md

 - Make the model usable for the 3 layer configuration in PCR-GlobWB.
 - Make the multiple layers completely flexible (so that the boundaries of the cells do not have to be included in the *ini*-file).
 - The way the evaporation for two layers from PCR-GlobWB is divided over the multilayer model could be improved.
 Now it is proportional to the size, but layers close to the surface receive more (especially bare soil evaporation).
+Furthermore, evaporation could be divided better over the layers if one layer gets empty.
+Now it is moved to layers closer to the surface.
+- Evapotranspiration is sometimes larger than total storage.
+Now, this is reduced, but this should already be fixed in the main PCR-GlobWB model.
+- When returning the *numpy* arrays to *pcraster*, it generates random data if I do not convert it back to a list first.
+Probably the arrays are masked and this can be removed.

 ### Unsaturated Zone: Richards Model